 For me, that is literally hundreds of gallery & museum exhibits, thousands of books, and tens of thousands of images online.

-When asked where to start book collections, I almost always recommend these art bibles: Janson’s “History of Art” OR Phaidon’s “The Art Book” Both give a nice overview with good pictures.
+When asked where to start a book collection, I almost always recommend these art bibles: Janson’s “History of Art” OR Phaidon’s “The Art Book” Both give a nice overview with good pictures.
 Once you’ve discovered what you are attracted to there most, you can then dig deeper into that area.

 If I had to pick only a few of my major influences, which is a very difficult task, it would be Modigliani, Picasso, Van Gogh, & Andrew Wyeth.
 Here are a few of the best books I recommend from them.

 Here are a few others from my personal library, I return to over and over again.